RaidTheWeb/Quill/README.md

   <code>
 }
 ```
 There is no built-in for loop.
-However, the range class has a method .each, that given a declaration and a block, will execute that block over itself.
+However, the range class has a method `.each`, that given a declaration and a block, will execute that block over itself.
 For example:
 ```
 range(10).each(number: i) {